bendlas/davstore/README.md

 	cd davstore
     lein ring server-headless 8080

+Then mount the webdav share with a client of choice:
+- `mount -t davfs http://localhost:8080/files /mnt/dav`
+- enter `dav://localhost:8080/files` into gnome's file manager
+- OSX is untested yet
+- Windows net mounts work, but only for reading

 This creates an in-memory datomic database for the file system and stores the file blobs in `/tmp/davstore-app`.
 The default webdav root is `#uuid "7178245f-5e6c-30fb-8175-c265b9fe6cb8"`